-No. Sweet’s syndrome is an autoinflammatory and not an autoimmune condition.
-However, it is often called an autoimmune condition because it seems to ‘behave’ like one, and until fairly recently, researchers and doctors were not certain what kind of condition Sweet’s syndrome might be.
-Also, most people, particularly those who are not health professionals, are not familiar with the term ‘autoinflammatory’.
-Therefore, they have a tendency to assume that it means the same thing as ‘autoimmune’.
+No, Sweet’s syndrome is an autoinflammatory and not an autoimmune condition.
+However, it’s often called an autoimmune condition because it seems to ‘behave’ like one, and until fairly recently, researchers and doctors didn’t know or weren’t certain about what kind of condition Sweet’s syndrome might be.
+Also, most people, particularly non-health professionals, aren’t familiar with the term ‘autoinflammatory’, and therefore, have a tendency to assume that it means the same thing as ‘autoimmune’.

 Are autoimmune and autoinflammatory conditions similar?

-Yes.
-Autoimmune and autoinflammatory conditions are similar, and both occur as a result of the immune system being overactive (not underactive or weakened.
-This is a common myth), and this then causes inflammation, and sometimes tissue damage.
+Yes, autoimmune and autoinflammatory conditions are similar, and both occur as a result of the immune system being overactive (not underactive and needing to be ‘boosted’.
+This is a common myth), and attacking the body when it shouldn’t.
+This then causes inflammation and sometimes tissue damage.